 Kate Miller is a community herbalist, herb grower, & Permaculture Design Teacher.
-She is both formally trained and self taught in the field of Permaculture Design, with a focus on Dry-land Farming, Western Herbalism, Mountain Ecology, & Ethical Wildcrafting Practices.
+She is formally trained in the field of Permaculture Design & Herbal Medicine, with a focus on Dry-land Farming, Western Herbalism, Mountain Ecology, & Ethical Wildcrafting Practices.
 She is a Certified Herbalist from the Colorado School of Clinical Herbalism in Boulder, and graduated with honors from their Fundamentals and Advanced programs before going on to apprentice for an herbalist and holistic healthcare practitioner for a year.

 Kate began her studies in herbal medicine and nutrition over a decade ago after a lifetime of dealing with chronic physical illness, including Lyme Disease, severe food allergies, & autoimmune issues.
 She is constantly exploring other modalities in alternative medicine including Ayurvedic medicine, Traditional Chinese Medicine, and Anthroposophical medicine.
 She works closely with several local acupuncturists and holistic healers to bring a collaborative discourse that bridges the gap between different healing traditions.
 Kate also attends conferences all over the country on topics in the herbal medicine field.

 Kate believes in the magic that both food and herbs can bring into our daily lives and rituals.
 She is continually inspired by her students and clients, having witnessed the sense of empowerment that occurs when each of us realizes we carry the ancient and inherent wisdom of how to heal ourselves.